openshift-labs/rhsummit18-cloudnative-guides/service-to-service.md

 [ERROR] Failures:
 [ERROR]   ProductEndpointTest.test_retrieving_one_product:84 expected:<[98]> but was:<[0]>
 [INFO]
-[ERROR] Tests run: 6, Failures: 1, Errors: 0, Skipped: 0
+[ERROR] Tests run: 5, Failures: 0, Errors: 1, Skipped: 0
 [INFO]
 [INFO] ------------------------------------------------------------------------
 [INFO] BUILD FAILURE
 [INFO] ------------------------------------------------------------------------
 ~~~

-This time we can see that the test ends with a nasty errors and if we look closer we can see that the call to our catalog service fails.
-The reason is that the catalog service does a number of calls to `/services/inventory/{itemId}` and even if 7 out of 8 calls where successful, one failure causes our catalog service to fail as well.
+This time we can see that the `test_retrieving_one_product()` test ends with a nasty errors
+and if we look closer we can see that the call to our catalog service fails.
+The reason is
+that the catalog service does a number of calls to `/services/inventory/{itemId}` and even
+if 7 out of 8 calls where successful, one failure causes our catalog service
+to fail as well.
 We need a fallback strategy!

 After discussing this with the UI team we have come to the conclusion that if a call to the inventory service fails the catalog service should return a `quantity` of `-1`.
 The UI will then detect this and display `undefined`.